-If on the other hand, there exists some $x\neq y$ with $\eta(x)\neq\eta'(x)$ then we can perform the following sequence of steps: denote the unique directed path from $x$ to $y$ in $\eta$ by $\gamma$ and the path from $\eta'(x)$ to $y$ by $\gamma'$.
-We first follow $\gamma$ in its reverse order, moving our particle from $y$ to $x$ and changing the direction of all arrows in $\gamma$ in the process.
-Then we move from $x$ to $\eta'(x)$.
-Next we follow $\gamma'$ until we either reach $y$ or we intersect $\gamma$.
-Finally we follow $\gamma$ back to the last vertex before $x$ and from this vertex we move along the original order of $\gamma$ back to $y$.
-After changing the direction of the arrow at $y$ back to its original direction, we will have moved from $(y,\eta)$ to $(y,\eta')$ in a finite number of steps, where all steps have positive probability by assumption.
-The claim of the proposition follows then by noticing that one can move from every given unicycle configuration to every other one, by changing all non-matching arrows inductively. \end{proof} The positivity assumption on the local transition probabilities can be slightly relaxed.
-The proof works similarly if we assume that the local chains are irreducible and that for all $x\in G$ and $y\in N_x$ we have $\mathsf{m}_x(y,y)>0$.
-With this stronger assumption we can still follow paths in the unicycle configuration in their given order, as well as reverse the order of a given path.
-However, for the sake of a more concise statement of the ergodicity of locally Markov chains, we will use the positivity assumption on the local transition probabilities.
+If, on the other hand, there exists some $x\neq y$ with $\eta(x)\neq\eta'(x)$, we can perform the following sequence of steps: denote the unique directed path from $x$ to $y$ in $\eta$ by $\gamma$ and the path from $\eta'(x)$ to $y$ by $\gamma'$.
+First, we traverse $\gamma$ in reverse order, moving the particle from $y$ to $x$ while reversing the direction of all arrows along $\gamma$.
+Next we move from $x$ to $\eta'(x)$.
+Then we follow $\gamma'$ until we either reach $y$ or we intersect $\gamma$.
+Finally, we retrace $\gamma$ back to the last vertex before $x$, and from there, we follow the original order of $\gamma$ to return to $y$.
+After restoring the direction of the arrow at $y$ to its original orientation, we will have transitioned from $(y,\eta)$ to $(y,\eta')$ in a finite number of steps, where each step occurs with positive probability by assumption.
+The proposition then follows by observing that any given unicycle configuration can be transformed into any other configuration by iteratively adjusting all mismatched arrows. \end{proof}